xta0/xta0.me/_posts/2020-01-05-os-system-programming-2.md

 After `fork()` is called.
 The code after that will be executed by two processes at the same time - parent and child.
 This is because child inherits all the information from the parent, including the executing context of the current thread that is calling the `fork()`.
 Depending on the return value (`cpid`), we know if the current process is parent or child.
 In the above example, the red arrow points to the parent process.
 The green arrow points to the child process.

+Don't call `fork()` in a multithreaded process.
+The other threads(the ones that didn't call `fork()`) just vanish.
+- What if one of these threads was holding a lock
+- What if one of these threads was in the middle of modifying a data structure
+- No cleanup happens!

 ### `exec`

 If we want the child process to execute something different, we can use the `exec`function

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2020/01/os-03-12.png">

 In this case, the child process will immediately execute `ls -al` once it's created.
+It is safe to call `exec()` in the child process.
+It just replaces the entire address space.

 ### `wait`